component_keyring_encrypted_file is an

 When it initializes,

-reads either
+component_keyring_encrypted_file reads

-paired with a local configuration file:
+file paired with a local configuration file:

 The component attempts to read its global configuration file from the directory where the component library file is installed (that is, the server plugin directory).